China sets economic growth target of around 5% but acknowledges it won't be easy to achieve - ExBulletin

 - China sets economic growth target of around 5% but acknowledges it won't be easy to achieve

+- A M5.3 earthquake strikes the city of Qinghai, northwest China: CENC – CGTN

+- Huge setback for Imran Khan as ECP denies reserved seats to PTI-backed SIC India TV

-- Prime Minister Narendra Modi congratulates Shehbaz Sharif on his second term as Prime Minister of Pakistan
+- India's Narendra Modi congratulates Shehbaz Sharif on taking oath as Prime Minister

-- China aims to become independent in the technology field.vows to open manufacturing to foreign investors

-- U.S. Supreme Court unanimously rules Trump can remain a candidate in 2024 election
+- Ankara ready to give “new nightmares” to those who use terrorism to target Trkiye (President Erdogan)